National Careers Service: Matrix standard

-All local centres and the contact centre providers must undergo a matrix Standard assessment, with all providers meeting the enhanced matrix Standard by the end of March 2013.
+From March 2013, all local centres and the contact centre providers must undergo a matrix Standard assessment, with all providers meeting the enhanced matrix Standard.
 The matrix Standard is an independent quality standard for information, advice and guidance services.

 To achieve accreditation, organisations must undergo inspection and show that they meet requirements around leadership and management, resources, service delivery and continuous quality improvement.